TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_90426252-f966-63ea-cbda-cab5ceaa865d.md

     {
       "id": "78a828dd-1403-42e5-1521-08db5a519a14",
       "longDescription": "",
-      "shortDescription": "Issues trying to use AzureRm or Az cmdlets", "searchTags": "az;azureRM;module;cmdlet",
+      "shortDescription": "Issues trying to use AzureRM or Az cmdlets", "searchTags": "az;azureRM;module;cmdlet",
       "category": "Shared Resources",
       "useInDiagnoseAndSolve": "true"